Top 5 Branding Agencies in the World

 Brand identity design is not only intricate — it is also a rewarding process.
 However, even though brand designers try to develop the best possible brand identities, there are cases when things don’t happen as intended.
 To make sure results meet the initial requirements set forth by clients, any creative agency and all branding designers have almost universally devised a process.

-One thing you should note before we get deeper into the details of this process is there are many ways to handle it.
+Before we get deeper into the details of this process, one thing you should note is that there are many ways to handle it.
 Pretty much every company approaches this process as it sees fit for its team, skill set specialty, and other particular factors.

 The branding process consists of two major parts: client onboarding and creative aspects.
 Let’s take a detailed look at both of them.